 Also known as Tequila Cove, this is one of the best swimming beaches in Cabo that features a massive man-made breakwater.
 Thanks to this feature, it’s possible to swim in the waters safely.
 Also, indulge in a few of the water activities there.
 However, make sure you limit those activities within the protection of the cove.

-Although this beach is located in-front of the Hilton hotel, there is a public path and comfortable access to the beach.
+Although this beach is located in front of the Hilton hotel, there is a public path and comfortable access to the beach.

 #6 – Medano Beach

 Medano Beach is another immensely popular beach in Cabo San Lucas.
 In fact, many consider it to be the main tourist attraction of the city.
 No matter when you decide to visit, you’re sure to come across tourists there.
-Apart from being one of the best swimming beaches in Cabo, there much to do there.
+Apart from being one of the best swimming beaches in Cabo, there is much to do there.
 For example, enjoy water sports such as kayaking and parasailing.
 Also, the beachside is peppered with several delicious restaurants serving a variety of delicacies.

 #7 – Cerritos Beach